 “What a delight to escape into the world of the irrepressible Poppy Denby in this cleverly-plotted debut.”

-Ruth Downie, author of the Medicus series of Roman mysteries, a New York Times best-seller.
+Ruth Downie, author of the Medicus series of Roman mysteries, a New York Times best-seller, about The Jazz Files.

 “An intriguing mystery, fizzing with energy.”

 C.F.
-Dunn, author of Mortal Fire, gold winner of the Foreword Book of the Year Award (romantic suspense).
+Dunn, author of Mortal Fire, gold winner of the Foreword Book of the Year Award (romantic suspense), about The Jazz Files.

 The CWA Endeavour Historical Dagger judges’ verdict of The Jazz Files